 - Quantitatively characterize the complex behavior in healthy and abnormal movement patterns via innovative analyses.

-- Educate and Train students, clinicians, and basic scientists so that they may apply concepts of human movement variability in their careers as educators and researchers.
+- Educate and train students, clinicians, and basic scientists so they may apply concepts of human movement variability in their careers as educators and researchers.

 - Improve our understanding of basic healthy and abnormal movement patterns using an interdisciplinary approach in clinically oriented research.

 - Develop new diagnostic and prognostic tests and related biotechnology for a variety of movement disorders and aging.

 - Provide biomechanically related services to interested parties as well as to University and community partners.

 - Participate in community outreach activities that involve biomechanically related educational opportunities.

 Biomechanics is the study of forces that act on the body and the effects they produce.
 It is an intersection of biology, physiology, anatomy, physics, mathematics, and chemistry.
 Biomechanics is a rapidly growing discipline that has many applications in robotics, forensics, ergonomics, clinical assessment and rehabilitation of movement disorders, design of prosthetics, sports performance, sports equipment design, safety, etc.